concord-consortium/portal-pages/README.md

 ## Building an example page for a new Portal React Component ##
 Create an HTML file in `src/examples/`.
-It will be easiest to copy the example in `navigation.html`.
-When you run `npm run build` it will create `./dest/examples`.
-This will also be deployed to `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html` when you push the code to github.
-To test your example locally, run `npm run live-server` -- for now you need to manually run `npm run build` to rebuild your widget.
-TODO: Add a watch.
+It will be easiest to copy one of the existing examples. `npm run start` and `npm run start:prod` can both be used to view these examples locally.  `npm run build` will build them and put the result in `dest/examples`.
+When you push a branch the examples will be built by travis and deployed to  `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html`.

+The html files in `src/examples` are modified by webpack.
+It adds a reference to portal-pages.js.
+And if `npm run start:prod` or `npm run build` is called then it will also add a reference to portal-pages.css.

 ## License